Christmas traditions axed as pandemic sweeps rural Kansas

 In a decades-old tradition that evokes Norman Rockwell nostalgia, the whole town typically gathers for a potluck dinner at Christmastime.
 Its namesake drawing features a plethora of donated meats, crafts and other goodies so every family can go home with prizes.
 The local 4-H Club puts on its bake sale.
 Santa Claus comes riding the firetruck.

 Decatur County has fewer than 3,000 people scattered across farms and small towns like Norcatur.
-As of Monday, the county had 194 coronavirus cases and one death, although medical providers say there are at least four more deaths of local residents that have yet to be added to the official toll.
+As of Wednesday, the county had reported 196 coronavirus cases and one death, although medical providers say there have been at least four more local deaths that have yet to be added to the official toll.

 Carolyn Plotts, a 73-year-old Norcatur resident who never had symptoms and only found out she was positive for COVID-19 when tested for a medical procedure in October, said two of her former high school classmates who live in the county died because of the virus.
 Her husband also tested positive.